 Australian Red Cross advises all donors to be aware of hoax phone calls, scam email and website pages or bogus collectors deceiving people into donating on the premise that their donation will be going to Australian Red Cross.

-If you have any concerns about these fundraisers, please call 1800 RED CROSS (733 276).
+If you have any concerns about any fundraisers stating they are fundraising on behalf of Australian Red Cross, please call 1800 RED CROSS (733 276).

 We will only phone you if you have already expressed an interest in Red Cross, if we have a particular question about your donation, or if you have opted in to be contacted to hear more information from charities like Red Cross.
 Our donors are important to us and we respect your right to privacy.